 What's Important to Know?

-All forms of tobacco use— including cigarettes, cigars, pipes, snuff, snus, chewing tobacco and more—are harmful.
+All forms of commercial tobacco use— including cigarettes, cigars, pipes, snuff, snus, chewing tobacco and more—are harmful.
 Tobacco use harms nearly every organ of the body and causes:

 • Cancers